Helping industry work together more effectively to speed up innovation and maximise the benefits derived from new technology.

 Technical novelty vs application novelty

-Evolved technology deployed in similar and slightly changed ways
+Evolved technology deployed in similar and slightly changed ways.

 Typical investment return timeframe